jeffsheets/GasPumpr.com/README.md

-gaschooser
+gaschooser.com
 ==========

-GasChooser ethanol (E85/E10/E15) flex fuel price calculator and value comparison tool.

 Answering the questions: Is ethanol worth it?
 Is E85 worth it?

+An ethanol (E85/E10/E15) flex fuel price calculator and value comparison tool.

 http://gaschooser.com/